 LeGuin's world-making is fully developed here, although it’s not a planet of bright colors.
 No Alfred Bester pyrotechnics, no Harlan Ellison muscle-flexing, just the words of a graceful storyteller dipping into the well of human passion.

 The seamless integration of Gethen ambisexuality into this tale marks LeGuin as both risk-taker and gifted novelist.
 Most writers would not have harbored such grand ambitions, much less delivered this natural performance.
 John Updike once referred to “The Left Hand of Darkness” as a “heart-warming story,” which is an insult, considering that he would never make such a condescending remark about a mainstream novel written at a similar high level of quality.

-Often described as the greatest science-fiction novel, “The Left Hand of Darkness” is important as a landmark American book and as a kick in the pants to science-fiction writers whose fans have allowed them to coast for most of their careers.
+Often described as the greatest science-fiction novel, “The Left Hand of Darkness” is important as a literary landmark and as a kick in the pants to science-fiction writers whose fans have allowed them to coast for most of their careers.